-As a fisherman’s delight you can camp with your RV along the water at Lake Hartwell State Park.
-This tree-filled park features a 115 full RV hookups sites within the campground.
-Located conveniently near I-85 in Fair Play, South Carolina, the area provides easy access for visitors including any travelers hauling a fully-loaded 40-foot rig.
-The state park sits near a reservoir bordering the states of Georgia and South Carolina and is created by Hartwell Dam.
-A freshwater angler’s dream, Lake Hartwell is known as one of the largest recreation lakes in the Southeast.
-There are miles up miles of shoreline to cast away making it easy to leave the RV and catch your dinner.
-The Bassmaster Classic is held annually at this location attracting thousands of visitors in the spring.
-A good fishing habitat for common bream, catfish, smallmouth bass, walleye and largemouth bass including the most popular species - striped bass the options are endless.
-You will enjoy camping at this state park as you participate in the many different water activities including boating, water skiing, and fishing.
-Take a break with a picnic overlooking sunset at this breathtaking lake and let the children play on the park’s playground or hit the trails for a hike for a bit of exercise.
-There is so much to do and many more ways to relax while you’re here.
-Pack a bag, get on the road and head to Upstate, South Carolina today!
+As a boater’s delight, you can camp with your RV along the water at Lake Hartwell State Park.
+This tree-filled park features 115 full-hookup RV sites within the campground.
+Located conveniently near I-85 in Fair Play, South Carolina, the area provides easy access for visitors.
+A freshwater angler’s dream, the 56,000-acre Lake Hartwell, is known as one of the largest recreational lakes in the Southeast.
+There are miles upon miles of shoreline to cast away, making it easy to leave the RV and catch your dinner.
+The Bassmaster Classic is held annually at the park, attracting thousands of visitors in the spring.

 Fairly accessible to the Interstate, the state park’s entrance is about a mile from I-85.
-Many of the RV camping sites provide a level pad that can accommodate a 40-foot trailer and does allow pull-through and back-in parking.
+Many of the RV camping sites provide a level pad that can accommodate a 45-foot trailer and does allow pull-through and back-in parking.
 However, you may want to bring leveling blocks to make your trip more enjoyable.
-There is a dump station located onsite near the playground at the exit.
+Additional parking can be found by the boat launches and within each campground loop.

-Release your stress as you explore Lake Hartwell State Park.
-With great scenic views from the campsite, you’ll be glad you brought your RV to this tranquil place.
-Have the unique experience of having a waterfront view at one of the 115 paved sites at Lake Hartwell State Park Campground.
-There are a variety of waterfront and woodsy locations with some providing either pull-thru or back-in parking.
+Enjoy lakefront views at one of the 115 paved sites at Lake Hartwell State Park Campground.
+There are a variety of waterfront and woodsy locations, with some providing either pull-thru or back-in parking.
 Most of the sites can fit a rig up to 45 feet long.
-Make sure to double check the campground site that you want before arriving as the concrete pads do vary in size.
+Make sure to double-check the campground site that you want before arriving as the concrete pads do vary in size.
 Additionally, there are 13 walk-in sites for tent camping only.

-Campers are provided with electricity, water, a fire ring, and grill.
+At the RV sites, campers are provided with electricity, water hookups, a fire ring, a grill, and a picnic table.
 There is a restroom facility with flush toilets and hot showers that is a short walk away.
-Visitors boast about a quick check-in process and loved the park store and availability of drinking water.
-A dump station, boat ramp and laundry facilities are also at the park.
+Visitors boast about a quick check-in process and love the park store and availability of drinking water.
+A dump station, boat ramp, and laundry facilities are also at the park.

-Catch your breakfast or dinner at Lake Hartwell State Park!
+Catch your dinner at Lake Hartwell State Park!
 If you love to fish or want to try the activity, Lake Hartwell is the place for you.
-Grab your fishing rod and some tackle from the camp store through the park’s Tackle Loaner Program before you set out for the Lake Hartwell fishing pier.
-The largest lake around, this is a popular place to catch bream, catfish, smallmouth bass, walleye and largemouth bass including the popular striped bass.
-Fishing is a perfect activity for all ages to enjoy relaxing to music while taking in the scenic views.
+Rent a fishing rod and some tackle from the camp store through the park’s Tackle Loaner Program before you set out for the Lake Hartwell fishing pier.
+The largest lake around, this is a popular place to catch bream, catfish, smallmouth bass, walleye, and largemouth bass, including the popular striped bass.
+Fishing is a perfect activity for all ages to relax while soaking in the scenic views.
 If you want to have a friendly competition with your camping group, catches up to 60 pounds aren't unheard of in these waters!

-Have fun on the water and get a little workout in at this popular South Carolina Lake.
-Bring your boat, kayak, canoe, or Jet Ski as the state park has many boat ramps to use by visitors.
-Go out and explore this recreational lake of over 56,000 acres and nearly 1,000 miles of shorelines.
-The Lake Hartwell area is the place to be to enjoy a little sun and fresh air.
-Get outside - you’ll be glad you did!
+Have fun on the water, and get a little workout in at this popular South Carolina Lake.
+Bring your boat, kayak, canoe, or jet ski as the state park has two boat ramps for visitors to use.
+Go out and explore this recreational lake of over 56,000 acres and nearly 1,000 miles of shoreline.
+If you need to rent a boat, there are plenty of local renters and marinas in the area.

-Pack your hiking boots and feel yourself relax as you travel the nature trail that surrounds Lake Hartwell.
-Have a few moments of peace and serenity for you and explore this short, hilly, out and back dirt path trail.
-Great for viewing the variety of South Carolina’s wildlife including foxes, snakes, and birds.
-If come in the springtime, you'll be in awe of the abundance of wildflowers that surround the state park.
-With the scenic views of the lake, you will want to bring your camera to capture memories that you’ll want to remember for a lifetime.
+Pack your hiking boots in the Class A and feel yourself relax as you travel the Beech Bluff Natural Trail that surrounds Lake Hartwell.
+Have a few moments of peace and serenity as you explore this short, hilly, dirt path.
+This trail is great for viewing the variety of South Carolina’s wildlife including foxes, snakes, and birds.
+If come in the springtime, you'll be in awe of the abundance of wildflowers that surround you.
+This nearly one-mile trail is rated as easy, so it's perfect for everyone in the family.

-Grab your binoculars out of the travel trail and experience a pleasant day birding around Lake Hartwell!
-View some of the unique birds to the South Carolina and Georgia area.
-The best spot to watch for birds is along state park’s nature trail.
-Take a camera to capture photos of Common Loons, Horned Grebes, Ring-billed Gulls, and many more other birds of prey.
-A great way to de-stress, take a moment to identify some amazing species while you visit Lake Hartwell State Park in your camper!
+Grab your binoculars out of the travel trail and experience a pleasant day birding around Lake Hartwell.
+The Beech Bluff Natural Trail is a popular spot for birders to look up to the trees and the sky.
+Take a camera to capture photos of common loons, horned grebes, ring-billed gulls, owls, hawks, and other birds of prey.
+A great way to de-stress, take a moment to identify some amazing species while you visit Lake Hartwell State Park in your camper.